 The information gathered is used internally within our different programs and services, and provided to government and partner agencies, and educational and community groups.
 Visit our subwatershed pages to see grades and other information by clicking the subwatersheds on the map below or visiting the watershed page.

 We regularly partner with various organizations to collect the environmental information.
-Some of these organizations include the Ministry of the Environment and Climate Change (MOECC), the Ministry of Natural Resources and Forestry (MNRF), local volunteer groups, Fleming College, Trent University, local high schools, and agencies such as the Conservation Authorities Moraine Coalition - a grouping of nine conservation authorities.
+Some of these organizations include the Ministry of the Environment, Conservation and Parks (MECP), the Ministry of Natural Resources and Forestry (MNRF), local volunteer groups, Fleming College, Trent University, local high schools, and agencies such as the Conservation Authorities Moraine Coalition - a grouping of nine conservation authorities.

 Urban Streams Benthic Macroinvertebrate Monitoring: What is it and why does it matter?